sonix-network/dc908_exporter/README.md

 ![Grafana dashboard example](grafana.png)

+You can get started with [our example Grafana dashboard](https://grafana.com/grafana/dashboards/21508-dc908-system-metrics/).

 ## DC908 configuration

 It is important to enable the statistics task for at least `15m` or the DC908